OFTEIN-NET/OFTEIN-MultiTenantPortal/backend-app/README.md

 `frontend`: https://oftein.iotcloudserve.net <br>
 `cluster`: `chula`, `gist`, `um`

-There are 4 types user in our scenario.
+There are 4 user types in our scenario.
-* `public`: A person who haven't logged in.
+* `public`: A person who hasn't logged in yet.
 * `authed`: A person who has logged in, but has not yet been verified by admin.
 * `user`: A person who has logged in and been verified by admin.
 * `admin`

-There are 5 ways to create/promote new user.
+There are 4 ways to create/promote new user.
 * `public` logins
-    * then `authed` sends email to admin via /sendemail .
+    * then `authed` sends verification-email to admin-email via `/sendemail` .
-    * then `admin` checks email and clicks the verification link inside.
+    * then `admin` checks verification-email and clicks the verification-link inside.
 * `admin` lists all users via `/users`
-    * then `admin` intentionally pick user then promotes specific user to be `user` or `admin` via `/promoteaccount`.
+    * then `admin` intentionally promotes specific user to be `user` or `admin` via `/promoteaccount`.
 * `admin` promotes `user` to be `admin` via `/promoteaccount`.
 * `admin` adds `public` to be `user` or `admin` directly via `/promoteaccount`.